 Is this turning the iPad into essentially a hyper portable touchscreen computer?

 Not quite, but it’s certainly close.
 Tablets still have some limitations compared to laptops.
-For their hyper portability, lightweight design they sacrifice some functionality ease.
+For their hyper portability and lightweight design, they sacrifice some functionality ease.

 However, with the upcoming Monterey update, the M1 iPad Pro will be more like a full computer than we ever thought possible.